 With a population of over 1.2bn and an ever-growing middle class, India is an exciting market for export for UK businesses.?

+With all these opportunities, why isn?t everyone already doing it?Exporting can be daunting, and even those businesses which are already exporting to say Europe or the US, can face obstacles when venturing further afield to countries such as India.?
 Cultural differences and an unfamiliarity with local business practices can deter companies from expanding their global presence and exploring emerging markets such as India.
 Also, finding the right business partners and getting the right support on the ground can be difficult if you do not know where to look.
 Read more about exporting:

 - UK businesses blame lack of finance for export delays

 - China overtakes Belgium and Holland as sixth most popular UK export destination